 Read on to learn more about what causes male and female night sweats and a few tips for dealing with them effectively.

-First, it's important to understand what actually constitutes night sweats.
-This isn't just getting warm in bed when you're under the covers.
-Night sweats typically involve a hot flash occurring in the middle of the night.
+First, it's important to understand what actually constitutes "night sweats".
+Having night sweats doesn't just mean that you become warm in bed when you're under the covers or feel slightly sweaty when you wake up - this has happened to just about everyone at one time or another.
+Night sweats typically occur in the middle of the night, which leaves the person affected completely soaked in sweat, overheated, and understandably, very uncomfortable.
 Sleepwear and sheets can both be drenched in sweat, which tends to wake up the person trying to sleep.

 There are a number of reasons that night sweats occur, including (but not limited to):

 - Certain medications (such as antidepressants, hormone therapy or hypoglycemic agents)